erica-scarpa/VE/EBK-B1.md

 # MEE 15 7 = TM.75.G.5640

-This fragment of an acrographic composition includes several entries from the following sections:
+This fragment of a monolingual local composition includes several entries from the following sections:
 * [[Section KA]]
 * [[Section SAG]]
 * [[Section ŠE]]